genderwatchdog1/timeline-website/README.md

 4. Once downloaded, extract the ZIP file to a folder on your computer
 5. Open the folder and double-click on "index.html" to view the content in your web browser

+If you prefer a version without analytics tracking:
+1. Switch to the "no-analytics" branch by selecting it from the branch dropdown menu (left of the Code button)
+2. Then follow steps 2-5 above to download and use the analytics-free version

 ### Option 3: Clone with Git
 If you're familiar with Git:
 1. Open your terminal or command prompt